logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 ![Output table](https://dytvr9ot2sszz.cloudfront.net/logz-docs/alerts/output-json-custom-fields.png)

 To be selective about the output, click **<i class="li li-plus"></i> Add a field** and select a field from the dropdown list.
-If you want, you can also add a sorting rule.
+If you want, you can also add a sorting rule and a regex filter.

-###### Using REGEX filters
+###### Using regex filters

-You can "clean" the data in the notification using REGEX filters.
-If you add a REGEX filter, it will select for the data you want to include in the alert output.
+You can "clean" the data in the notification using regex filters.
+If you add a regex filter, it will select for the data you want to include in the alert output.

-There is no danger that a REGEX filter will disrupt the notification.
+There is no danger that a regex filter will disrupt the notification.

-* If the REGEX matches the relevant data, you will see only the desired results.
+* If the regex matches the relevant data, you will see only the desired results.
-* If the REGEX _does not_ match, the filter will be disregarded and the alert output will include the full content of the field.
+* If the regex _does not_ match, the filter will be disregarded and the alert output will include the full content of the field.

 ##### Save it!